 Select files w/ irreplaceable tags - the same as Select irreplaceable.

 The effect of the corresponding buttons to those actions will be described latter.

-The table on the bottom of the Preset Settings dialog box shows 25 files surrounding the current file, with displayed the old and new content of the chosen destination field in these files.
-The number of showed files in the table could be adjusted in the Options dialog box using the Maximal number of table rows in the Find & Replace dialog box option.
-Each row in the table has a check box in the first column, if that check box is ticked on the corresponding file will be modified when using the Replace or Replace All buton.
+The table on the bottom of the Preset Settings dialog box shows 25 files surrounding the current file.
+It displays the old and new content of the chosen destination field in these files.
+The number of files shown in the table could be adjusted in the Options dialog box using the Maximal number of table rows in the Find & Replace dialog box option.
+Each row in the table has a check box in the first column; if that check box is ticked on, the corresponding file will be modified when using the Replace or Replace All buton.
 With the check box on the left side of the table header you could tick on/off all files in the table.

-If you click on the leftmost "?" button from the bottom row of controls you would get the short reference for the Regular expressions and custom VBScript functions used in this add-on which will be displayed instead of the mentioned table with files - if you click on the same button again you would get back displayed that table again.
+If you click on the leftmost "?" button from the bottom row of controls you would get the short reference for the Regular expressions and custom VBScript functions used in this add-on, which will be displayed instead of the mentioned table with files; if you click on the same button again, that file table will return.

 The number of the current file (on which you could apply the Replace option) is displayed in the text box in the left-bottom corner of the dialog box and the field's content of that file is displayed in the previously mentioned info boxes that are below the Find what and Replace with combo boxes.
 The first up/down buttons next to that text box serve to change the current file in steps by one, while the following up/down buttons change it in 25 steps, i.e. one page up or down in the table.

 The next button (which looks more like a text box) displays the total number of files that are selected/visible in the main filelists.
 If you click on that button you would toggle between selected and visible files.
 That means that you could apply the preset on all visible files without selecting them all in the filelist.